hpaulkeeler/DetPoisson_MATLAB/README.md

 ## Other code repositories
-I also wrote some of this code (for example DemoDetPoisson,m and TestDetPoisson) in R and in Python, which have a very similar structure; see
+I also wrote some of this code (for example DemoDetPoisson.m and TestDetPoisson.m) in R, Python and Julia, which have a very similar structure; see

 https://github.com/hpaulkeeler/DetPoisson_Julia